 When people dance together, there is a leader and a follower—but both are equally important to the smoothness and flow of the dance.
 The partners need to be aware of one another and respond to one another.
 Being in sync is pivotal if the dance is to be successful.

-Finding the right doctor, especially when dealing with a physical or mental illness, can be like finding the right dance partner.
-While the doctor takes the lead in diagnosis and treatment, the patient brings their medical history and lived experience to the partnership.
-When both doctor and patient listen to and understand one another, this successful communication can lead to a more positive outcome.
+Finding the right mental health professional—especially when dealing with physical or mental health conditions—can be like finding the right dance partner.
+While the provider takes the lead in diagnosis and treatment, the patient brings their medical history and lived experience to the partnership.
+When both practitioner and patient listen to and understand one another, this successful communication can lead to a more positive outcome.